 In some instances, selfless love may play a very practical role in enabling one to achieve one’s desired end.
 The beneficiary of selfless love may be so moved by the lover’s honest display of affection and independence of mind that they may come to regard such unselfish love as an extremely attractive, rare, and endearing trait.
 Moreover, this form of love stands in obvious contrast to someone who ostensibly presents themselves as “dark and mysterious” for its own sake.
 Such an individual often feigns detachment and disinterestedness when in fact their very core is riddled with self-doubt and insecurity.
 Such fakery is not only commonplace but rather transparent as well.

-No doubt, many would regard the concept of selfless love as an exceedingly idealistic and naive view of the human condition; however, my belief is that someone possessed of sufficient poise and self-assuredness can indeed achieve this high-minded emotional state, and that it represents a morally superior alternative to selfish love.
+No doubt, many would regard the concept of selfless love as an exceedingly idealistic and naive view of the human condition.
+However, my belief is that someone possessed of sufficient poise and self-assuredness can indeed achieve this high-minded emotional state, and that it represents a morally superior alternative to selfish love.
 The first step towards achieving such an ideal is awareness, it seems to me.
 Various schools of Islamic and Buddhist spirituality subscribe to notions of “fana” and “nirvana” in which losing awareness of oneself is seen as a precursor to true enlightenment.
-Certainly such concepts should not be taken to literal extremes, but a general cognizance of the virtue in suppressing one’s selfish desires, and simply loving others purely and selflessly, is one that all humans can benefit from, it seems to me.
+Certainly such concepts should not be taken to literal extremes, but a general cognizance of the virtue in suppressing one’s selfish desires, and simply loving others purely and selflessly, is one that all humans can benefit from.

 Family relationships, both at the immediate and extended level, are often characterized by in-fighting and politics which can sow deep division even in a relationship that is fused by the unbreakable bond of blood.
 It is in this context that selfless love can arguably play its most salutary role.
-If one finds that they have been wronged by a family member, that their acts of kindness have gone unappreciated, or that they have betrayed, a selfless lover will have the emotional discipline to overlook such moral shortcomings and embrace the transgressor with unconditional love and acceptance.
-It is natural for humans to become defensive to the point of becoming incapable of recognizing their own faults.
-But if one party consciously endeavors to transcend this base impulse, it can often facilitate a love, fidelity, and reconciliation that would be otherwise impossible to achieve.
+If one finds that they have been wronged by a family member or that their acts of kindness have gone unappreciated, a selfless lover will have the emotional discipline to overlook such moral shortcomings and embrace the transgressor with unconditional love and acceptance.
+It is not uncommon for humans to become defensive to the point where they become incapable of recognizing their own faults.
+But if one party consciously endeavors to transcend this shortcoming, it can often facilitate a love, fidelity, and reconciliation that would be otherwise impossible to achieve.

 Selfish love likely represents the norm in human relationships.
-But a position subscribed to by the mob, standing alone, has never proven an enduring moral truth.
-A love that is unchecked in selfishness can be self-destructive; if one is continually preoccupied with “finding love” and striving to find a man or woman who will swoon over their beauty, intelligence, riches, or even good character, and such efforts do not bear fruit, it can lead to profound feelings of worthlessness and despair.
+But a position espoused by the majority, standing alone, does not make it true or superior to its alternatives.
+A love that is unchecked in selfishness can be self-destructive; if one is continually preoccupied with “finding love” and striving to find a man or woman who will swoon over their beauty, intelligence, riches, or even good character, and such efforts do not bear fruit, it can lead to feelings of worthlessness and despair.
 The consummation of love, it seems to me, is an organic process, one that cannot be forced into submission.
 Often the more intentional and selfish one’s efforts become in finding love, the more elusive it will prove to be.
 Perhaps allowing oneself to love unconditionally can serve as an antidote to this unfortunate predicament.